 What kind of music do you sing?

 A variety.
 We sing pop/rock, vocal jazz, madrigals or light classical pieces, selections from musicals, folk songs, and music that defies categorization.
-We mostly sing in English, but we have been known to sing in Italian, Spanish, Russian and Zulu, to name a few.
+We mostly sing in English, but we have been known to sing in Italian, Spanish, and Russian, to name a few.

 Do you sing religious music?